HomeBlog16 Famous Jazz Musicians You Need To Know

 Dedication to Acoustic Sound

-Even when many jazz musicians were experimenting with electric instruments and fusion elements, Blakey kept moving forward with the acoustic jazz sound, ensuring that the traditional essence of acoustic jazz was preserved and passed on to new generations.
+Even when many jazz musicians were experimenting with electric instruments and fusion elements, Blakey kept moving forward with the acoustic jazz sound, preferring the traditional essence of acoustic jazz.

 Beyond his musical skills, Blakey was known for his charisma and infectious energy.
 He was a bona fide mentor, teaching young musicians about the ins and outs of the music business and how to be a band leader.